Social Work Practice Standards

 - The social worker in conjunction with the Virtual School Team will ensure that the PEP is available on Liquid Logic 5 working days after completion;

 - All children and young people who are Looked After will be seen a minimum of every 6 weeks for the first year they are in our care and then a minimum of every 12 weeks thereafter.
-Once a child is placed with permanent carers for 1 year, visits can reduce to 12 weekly as agreed in the LAC review; (see Social Work Visits to Looked After Children Procedure);
+Once a child is placed with permanent carers for 1 year, visits can reduce to 12 weekly as agreed in the CLA review; (see Social Work Visits to Children Looked After Procedure);

 - The visits may need to be more frequent at different points of the child's journey in care and should be based on developing a positive and meaningful relationship with the child;